sowrov/CopyWebContent/README.md

 # CopyWebContent
 Tampermonkey script for copy the content section of a webpage

+Press 'Ctrl + Shift + C' to silently copy all the content section of a webpage

 ## Icon:
 Icons made by [Pixel perfect](https://www.flaticon.com/authors/pixel-perfect) from  www.flaticon.com